draghan/behavior_tree/README.md

 Basic idea is simple:
 1. create `BehaviorTree` object,
-1. fulfill `BehaviorTree` with nodes:
+1. fill `BehaviorTree` with nodes:
    1. add root node,
    1. add children to root node,
    1. change active node to another one,